sqlparser/sqlflow_public/grabit/readme.md

 ````

-databaseServer: the operation type is connection information for the database
-    hostname: server host name
-    port: port
-    username: account
-    password: password
-    sid: database
-    extractSchema: exporting JSON data to extract Schema
-    excludedSchema: exporting JSON data to excluded Schema
-    enableQueryHistory: whether to enable query history execution SQL (Boolean)
-    queryHistoryBlockOfTimeInMinutes: query how long (in minutes) the history of the execution of SQL functionality (Integer)

 githubRepo&bitbucketRepo: connection information for operation type GitHub or BitBucket
-    url: GitHub or BitBucket reop url
-    username: account
-    password: password
-    sshkeyPath: ssh key file path,sshkey and account password two authentication methods can be filled in either

 SQLInSingleFile: path to a file with operation type Single File